 5. Havells India

-The company gave its strong performance, with its operating profit going up by 22.83% whereas the revenues (29.10%) and profit (22.35%) also showed a positive side.
+The company gave a strong performance, with its operating profit going up by 22.83% whereas the revenues (29.10%) and profit (22.35%) also showed a positive side.